 The result obtained was only partially satisfactory, because it was based on a single state transition diagram, which integrated spatial and "business navigation".
-In this section I will show how category theory gives a general solution that allows the integration of two (or more) state transition diagrams formally.
+In this section I will show how category theory gives here a general solution that allows the integration of two (or more) state transition diagrams formally.
 Given two navigation problems with state spaces W (wayfinding) and B (business), and actions V and T. The state-transition diagrams are then described by two (partial) functions

-$$b: B \times T \rightarrow B$$ .
+$$w: W \times V \to W$$